 - Fungal diseases like powdery mildew are also common especially late in the season or when conditions are damp with poor circulation around plants.
 Increase airflow around plants and minimise overhead watering to keep the foliage dry.

 - Watch out for snails and slugs and remove by hand to keep under control.

 In general, good plant hygiene is important so remove old and dead leaves and clear away weeds as these provide ideal conditions for many pests and diseases to thrive.
 Practice crop rotation to prevent problems occurring.

 Poor germination – usually due to over watering before seeds have time to germinate or incorrect soil temperature (too hot or too cold).

 No Flowers – too much nitrogen rich fertiliser was applied.

-Flowers but no pods develop – Can be due to poor pollination (encourage bees by plants more flowering plants), frost damage or regular hot weather causing flower failure.
+Flowers but no pods develop – can be due to poor pollination (encourage bees by planting more flowering plants), frost damage or regular hot weather causing flower failure.